CheezItMan/ada-pets-react/README.md

 ### Wave 1: Viewing Details

 When the user clicks the `select` button the app should present the user with additional details on the selected pet.
+Read through the provided `propTypes` attribute of the given components, **what information does that provide**?

 **Questions:**
 - How will you track which, if any Pet is the currently selected Pet?
 Which component will keep the state?
 - Will you need to switch a functional component to a classical component?
-- What event should you listen for?
+- What events should you listen for?
 - Draw a diagram of the flow of rendering and callbacks in your app so far, similar to the one we drew in class.

 ### Wave 2: Removing Pets

 When the user clicks the `X` button on a PetCard, that animal should be removed from the application, including if that animal is the currently selected pet.
+You should ensure that pets do not return when subsequent pets are removed.

 ### Wave 3: Adding Pets